Juryeon/obsidian-git-sync/To be told/README.md

 What inklings do you have of God's calling for you?

+What do the themes and patterns of your life reveal about God?
+For instance: "My story reveals a surprising and unpredictable God who transforms shame through foolishness, violence through kindness, and arrogance through weakness."

 Look back over the stories and fragments of stories that you have written.
 What does your life reveal about the person and character of God?